Van Persie injured as Dutch win

 Netherlands captain Robin van Persie suffered a groin injury in his country’s last World Cup warm-up match on Wednesday as the Netherlands beat Wales 2-0 a day before their departure for Brazil.

-Van Persie was taken off at halftime after looking labored and struggling in the first half of the warm-up game.
+Van Persie was taken off at halftime after looking laboured and struggling in the first half of the warm-up game.

 But officials told Dutch radio reporters the injury was not serious and that Van Persie should recover in time for the team's opening match at the tournament against world champions Spain next week.